player99labs/douyin-spending-dashboard/README.md

 A drag-and-drop dashboard to see where your Douyin 💎 actually goes.

 I watch livestreams on Douyin and tip streamers.
-I wonder who I tipped the most so I built one.
+I wonder who I tipped the most so I built this.

 **Live:** https://player99labs.github.io/douyin-spending-dashboard/